mongodb/specifications/source/sessions/driver-sessions.rst

     * Iterate through enough documents (3) to force a ``getMore``
     * Assert that the server receives a non-zero lsid equal to the lsid that ``find`` sent.

 11. For drivers that support forking, test that the session pool can be cleared after a fork without calling ``endSession``.
+E.g.,

+    * Create ClientSession
+    * Record its lsid
+    * Delete it (so the lsid is pushed into the pool)
+    * Fork
+    * In the parent, create a ClientSession and assert its lsid is the same.
+    * In the child, create a ClientSession and assert its lsid is different.

 Tests that only apply to drivers that have not implemented OP_MSG and are still using OP_QUERY
 ----------------------------------------------------------------------------------------------